Are you confused about how often you need to feed your baby, whether or

 strict schedule is not needed.
-Think of the way you eat during the day...would
+Think of the way you eat during the day, would

 you like it if someone took your snacks away?

-How often should baby be Breastfed?
+How often Should your Baby be Breastfed?

 A baby should not be breastfed less than eight times per 24 hours.
-The more you breastfeed, the better especially in the beginning as this is when good milk supply is established.
+The more you breastfeed, the better, especially in the beginning as this is when good milk supply is established.

 Time Baby Spends at One Nursing Session

 Some babies take 5 or 10 minutes to finish while others may take 45 minutes or longer.
 As a baby develops, he/she may start breastfeeding for short periods of time and may start feeding at regular intervals.

-Feeding a newborn on demand has its advantages:
+Feeding a Newborn on Demand has its Advantages.

 It prevents engorgement, which is common in the

 first few days.